 In 2018, the Company announced a collaboration with the New York State Department of Health ("DOH") and ILÚM Health Solutions, LLC ("ILÚM"), a wholly-owned subsidiary of Merck's Healthcare Services and Solutions division, to develop a state-of-the-art research program to detect, track, and manage antimicrobial-resistant infections at healthcare institutions statewide.
 ILÚM has since been acquired by Infectious Disease Connect, Inc. ("IDC"), a University of Pittsburgh Medical Center ("UPMC") Enterprise company.
-The Company is working together with DOH's Wadsworth Center and IDC to continue development of an infectious disease digital health and precision medicine platform that connects healthcare institutions to DOH and uses genomic microbiology for statewide surveillance and control of antimicrobial resistance.
+The Company was working together with DOH's Wadsworth Center and IDC to continue development of an infectious disease digital health and precision medicine platform that connects healthcare institutions to DOH and uses genomic microbiology for statewide surveillance and control of antimicrobial resistance.
 As part of the collaboration, the Company received approximately \$1.6 million over the 15-month demonstration portion of the project.
 The demonstration project began in early 2019 and was completed in the first quarter of 2020.
 In April 2020, the Company began a second-year expansion phase to build on the successes and experience of the first-year pilot phase while focusing on accomplishing the goal of the effort to improve patient outcomes and save healthcare dollars by integrating real-time epidemiologic surveillance with rapid delivery of antibiotic resistance results to care-givers via web-based and mobile platforms.
-The second-year contract included a quarterly retainer-based project fee as well as volume-dependent per test fees for a total contract value of up to \$450,000 to OpGen.
-In April 2021, the Company extended its second-year expansion contract included a quarterly retainer-based project fee as well as volume-dependent per test fees for a total contract value of up to \$450,000 to OpGen.
-In April 2021, the Company extended its second-year expansion contract included a quarterly retainer-based project fee as well as volume-dependent per test fees for a total contract value of up to an addition
+The second-year contract included a guarterly retainer-based project fee as well as volume-dependent per test fees for a total contract value of up to \$450,000 to OpGen.
+In April 2021, the Company extended its second-year expansion phase by another six months through September 30, 2021 at which point the project was completed and has ended.
+The six-month extension and expansion contract included a quarterly retainer-based project fee as well as volume-dependent per test fees for a total contract value of up to an additional \$540,000.
+During the three months ended June 30, 2022 and 2021, the Company recognized \$0 and \$237,000 of revenue related to the contract, respectively.
+During the six months ended June 30, 2022 and 2021, the Company recognized \$0 and \$345,000 of revenue related to the contract, respectively.